marios-code-path/demo-chat/chat-core/README.md

 ## De-serialization

-This process is a bit more detailed in code, but straightforward in process.
 Lets take a type such as 'MessageKey' and attempt to deserialize it:

 We need to write a Serializer that will handle the type as described in interface MessageKey.kt: